Victoria with Kids: 20+ things to do for an awesome trip

 Cost: free except for admission to the Royal BC Museum

-Tour Parliament
+Tour the Parliament Building

 We’re always fascinated by grand buildings and the parliament building in Victoria is no exception.
 You can actually add a tour of parliament to your Victoria with kids itinerary very easily, as they run tours daily.
 You can do short “express” tours of about 20 minutes or you can do the full architecture tour which lasts 90 minutes.
-Photography may be limited and tour schedules may be changed depending on when parliament is in session, but it should’ve be too difficult to get onto a tour during one of your days in Victoria.
-Tip: if you have small kids, the express tour is recommended as the building is a functioning government space and longer tours may make for antsy children.

 Location: near the Fairmont Empress Google Maps link here.